Deep Learning Approach to Photometric Redshift Estimation: Methodology

+Our next step was to create model that accurately predicted redshifts, based on the given inputs.
+We developed a fully connected neural network that used the Adaptive Moment Estimation Optimizer \cite{b12} as it outperformed other models that we tested, such as random forests and multivariate regression models.
+However, fully connected neural networks do require many computational resources, especially when dealing with larger datasets.
+In our study, we used powerful computers with faster GPUs, yet still had to give the model time to run through many epochs.
+For even larger datasets, the model would need to be optimized to efficiently handle the computational demands.

 Our input layer consists of 9 inputs and an output shape of 100.
-The 9 inputs are composed of magnitudes across each of the bandpasses and the magnitude differences as follows,
+The 9 inputs are composed of magnitudes across each of the band passes and the magnitude differences (colors) as follows,

-We then added two more layers of neurons until the last layer with 65 neutrons and 30 neurons, respectively.
+When tuning our model, we used GridSearchCV from sci-kit-learn to find the best number of neurons in each layer and this algorithm also selected 9 inputs (5 bandpass filters and the 4 colors) instead of just the bandpass filters to create an optimal model.
+Although the neural network still performed well with just the original bandpass filters, adding the colors as features decreased RMS further and was in line with the results from the GridSearchCV model tuning.
+This tuning showed that the network is robust as it can take different combinations of parameters and still perform well when predicting redshift.
+Therefore, we added two more hidden layers of neurons before the last layer with 65 neutrons and 35 neurons, respectively, instead of following the standard architecture in DNNs.
 With only one neuron in this last layer, it represents the predicted redshift.
-We used the Rectified Linear Unit (ReLU) activation function\citep{agarap2019deep} which worked better than the sigmoid function to account for redshift predictions with values greater than 1 as well as to improve efficiency of the network.
-Lastly we added a dropout rate of 0.2 to prevent overfitting after each layer.
-A visual representation of the neural network is shown in \ref{fig:dropout}.
+We used the Rectified Linear Unit (ReLU) activation function \cite{b13} which worked better than the sigmoid function to account for redshift predictions with values greater than 1 as well as to improve the efficiency of the network.
+Further, we used the Adaptive Moment Estimation (ADAM) Optimizer because of its faster convergence than stochastic gradient descent, its ability to bypass local minimums to find the global minimum, and its overall effectiveness.
+It has these advantages by keeping an exponentially decaying average of past gradients and squared gradients.
+Further, we tried stochastic gradient descent and RMSprop for optimizers and found that ADAM performed the best.
+Lastly, we added a dropout rate of 0.2 to prevent overfitting after each layer which finalized the composition of the neural network’s architecture (Fig. 2).